On symmetric Willmore surfaces in spheres II: the orientation reversing case: Non--orientable Willmore surfaces as quotients of orientable Willmore surfaces with symmetries

-Conversely, any Willmore immersion having such a symmetry can be factored through a non-orientable Willmore surface.
+Conversely, any Willmore immersion $\check{y}: \check{M} \rightarrow S^{n+2}$ having such a pair of symmetries can be factored through the non--orientable Willmore surface $M$.
+For later purposes we would like to point out that the anti-holomorphic transformation $\mu$ yields, in our notation, the special form symmetry $(\mu, I)$.
+Therefore, when applying results of the previous sections, we will thus have the case, where $\det \hat{S} = 1.$

-How can one construct Willmore immersions from non-orientable surfaces to $S^{n+2}$ ?
-From what was said above, in the case $\check{M} = S^2$ we have $\check{M} = \tilde{M} = S^2$ and only need to consider one specific $\mu$.
-We will consider this case in the next subsection in more detail separately.
+Since we are interested in the construction of Willmore surfaces (with or without branch points, from non--orientable surfaces to $S^{n+2}$, we outline below in some detail how this can be achieved in the loop group formalism.
+Note that from what was said above, in the case $\check{M} = S^2$ we have $\check{M} = \tilde{M} = S^2$ and only need to consider one specific $\mu$.
+We will consider this case in the next section in more detail separately.